5 Days in Paris Itinerary – Ultimate Paris Travel Guide

 Day 3 in Paris: Day trip to Versailles

-For scope, around 37,000 acres of land was cleared for tree-lined terraces, walkways, and gardens holding thousands of plants and trees.
+For scope, around 37,000 acres of land were cleared for tree-lined terraces, walkways, and gardens holding thousands of plants and trees.

-To think we could cover the grounds open to the public in one day would be near to impossible as there is so much to see.
+To think we could cover the grounds open to the public in one day would be nearly impossible as there is so much to see.
 Make sure to wear comfortable shoes!

 Getting To Versailles

-Just Southwest of Paris, you can take the train for about 30 minutes, depending on where you are.
+Just Southwest of Paris, you can take the train for about 30 minutes, depending on your location.

 From the train, it was about a 10-minute walk to the large golden gates.
 We paid to have access to the Castle and Trianon Estate, but unless you are there super early, I am not sure if it’s worth it since the gardens are free!